rgeraldes24/solc/docs/smtchecker.rst

 - Insufficient funds for a transfer.

-All the targets above are automatically checked by default if all engines are enabled, except underflow and overflow for Solidity >=0.8.7.
+All the targets above are automatically checked by default if all engines are enabled, except underflow and overflow for Hyperion >=0.8.7.

 The potential warnings that the SMTChecker reports are:

 - ``<failing  property> happens here.``.
 This means that the SMTChecker proved that a certain property fails.
 A counterexample may be given, however in complex situations it may also not show a counterexample.
-This result may also be a false positive in certain cases, when the SMT encoding adds abstractions for Solidity code that is either hard or impossible to express.
+This result may also be a false positive in certain cases, when the SMT encoding adds abstractions for Hyperion code that is either hard or impossible to express.
 - ``<failing property> might happen here``.
 This means that the solver could not prove either case within the given timeout.
 Since the result is unknown, the SMTChecker reports the potential failure for soundness.
 This may be solved by increasing the query timeout, but the problem might also simply be too hard for the engine to solve.

 To enable the SMTChecker, you must select :ref:`which engine should run<smtchecker_engines>`,